msteenhagen/Sympathy-and-the-four-theories-of-perception/sympathyperception.md

 ## With 'sympathy' we do not mean any specific feeling

-Terminology.
 What I call 'sympathy' is nowadays often called empathy.
 The labelling doesn't matter.
 What matters is that by 'sympathy' I don't mean a specific kind of compassionate sentiment, but a general psychological capacity we seem to have: the capacity to become aware of, or in some way experience or live through the mental states or sentiments of others, _whatever these states or sentiments happen to be_.
 Sympathy is a kind of openness to the mental lives of other people.

 ## The concept of sympathy has a long history

-History.
 Understanding the history of sympathy sheds important light on which puzzle it is meant to solve in contemporary debates.
 The concept of sympathy, at least in philosophy and science, came first into prominence in Stoic writings.
 It was not then primarily a psychological notion, but a concept in physics or cosmology.
 It was recruited to explain cases of action at a distance.
 Think of the way the moon influences the tidal flow of our oceans.
 It does so without their being any contact between the lunar surface and the seas.
 This phenomena are puzzling.
 The Stoics inferred that they show that the cosmos is a ‘sympathetic’ unity: any part of the cosmos has the potential to affect every other part without intermediaries.

 Now, to modern ears---ears used to cool mechanism---the very idea of action at a distance will sound funny, contradictory, even.
 Modern cosmology and physics aspires to explanations that trace series of proximal causes, consisting of vibrating air, molecular chain-reactions, propagating light waves, etc.

 But even today philosophy has room for the concept of sympathy.
 Although it's discredited as an explanatory concept in the natural sciences, sympathy lives on in the 'Science of Man', as English and Scottish enlightenment authors became interested in it.
 For these authors the problem of action at a distance re-emerged.
 In some way, we have access to and even seem to be affected by the contents of another individual's mind.
 How can I know on the basis of my sensations, impressions or ideas about the sensations, impressions or ideas this other person has?
 Sympathy gets introduced to explain this, and so gets moulded into the psychological shape we're familiar with.
 This is how I will understand the concept in what follows.

 # Sympathy & perception are forms of awareness
 To sympathise with someone, is to feel your way into their mental state.
 It is often taken to be a crucial element in mind-reading, and arguably plays a role in our capacity for concerted agency or thought.
-So, at least often, an answer to how it is that Deborah knows what Brad is going through (if she know this) is found in the fact that Deborah is able to sympathise with Brad's feelings.
+So, at least often, an answer to how it is that Zayneb knows what Hisham is going through (if she know this) is found in the fact that Zayneb is able to sympathise with Hisham's feelings.

 Sense perception can be thought of as a form of awareness.
 It is awareness by experience, as we could put it.
 Perceiving a suspension bridge involves such a bridge making its way into your experience of your surroundings.
 I think that, similarly, sympathy can be thought of as a kind of awareness by experience.
 It is commonly contrasted often with a mere inferential or theoretical understanding of other people's states: it is a kind of awareness of other people's states that proceeds by means of experience.